 b) During the year ended March 312021 the Bank has earned Rs.2.13 crore and spentRs.1.83 crore in foreign currency.

 c) There were no significant and material orders passed by the regulators or courts oftribunals impacting the going concern status and Bank's operations in future.

-g) During the financial year 2017-18 there was no employee who was in receipt ofremuneration requiring disclosure as per the limits prescribed under Section 197 of theCompanies Act 2013 read with Rule 5 of The Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014.
+g) During the financial year 2020-21 there was no employee who was in receipt ofremuneration requiring disclosure as per the limits prescribed under Section 197 of theCompanies Act 2013 read with Rule 5 of The Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014.
 However the remuneration (including variable paydetermined in the subsequent financial year) pertaining to the Whole Time Directors issubject to prior approval of the Reserve Bank of India.
 Mr. Mahabaleshwara M S ManagingDirector & CEO is the only Whole Time Director and his remuneration is subject toprior approval of the Reserve Bank of India.
 The details of remuneration paid to him isprovided under Corporate Governance Report.

 NUMBER OF BOARD MEETINGS

-During the year under report the Board met 17 times and the details thereof areprovided in the report on Corporate Governance.
+During the year under report the Board met 15 times and the details thereof areprovided in the report on Corporate Governance attached to this report.

 COMMITTEES OF THE BOARD

 The Bank had 9 Committees of the Board which were constituted to comply with therequirements of relevant provisions of the applicable laws and for operational efficiency.Details of the meetings of the Board and the Committees their composition (as on March312021) terms of reference powers roles etc. are furnished in the report on CorporateGovernance attached to this report in Annexure V.